emmt/FITSHeaders.jl/README.md

 # FITSCards [![Build Status](https://github.com/emmt/FITSCards.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/emmt/FITSCards.jl/actions/workflows/CI.yml?query=branch%3Amain) [![Build Status](https://ci.appveyor.com/api/projects/status/github/emmt/FITSCards.jl?svg=true)](https://ci.appveyor.com/project/emmt/FITSCards-jl) [![Coverage](https://codecov.io/gh/emmt/FITSCards.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/emmt/FITSCards.jl)

-`FITSCards` is a Julia package for storing and parsing FITS header cards.
+`FITSCards` is a pure [Julia](https://julialang.org/) package for storing and parsing FITS header cards.
+[FITS (for *Flexible Image Transport System*)](https://fits.gsfc.nasa.gov/fits_standard.html) is a data file format widely used in astronomy.
+A FITS file is a concatenation of *Header Data Units* (HDUs) that consist in a header part and a data part.
+The header of a HDU is a collection of so-called *FITS cards*.
+Each such card is stored in textual form and associates a keyword with a value and/or a comment.

+The `FITSCards` package is intended to provide:

+- methods for fast parsing of a FITS header or of a piece of a FITS header that is a single FITS header card;

+- an expressive API for creating FITS cards and accessing their components (keyword, value, and comment), possibly, in a *type-stable* way.

 ## Building FITS cards